 You are invited to participate in the ME170 Stanford ME capstone course, designed to be the culmination of the Stanford BS ME degree.
-Partner with the Stanford ME department, where for 6 months, 4-person project team(s) made up of Senior-year Mechanical Engineering undergraduates work on a problem that you provide in the general theme of clean energy, transportation, health, and/or sustainability while engaging with community
+Collaborate with the Stanford ME department, where for 6 months, 4-person project team(s) made up of Senior-year Mechanical Engineering undergraduates work on a problem that you provide in the general theme of clean energy, transportation, health, and/or sustainability while engaging with community

 Give Stanford ME undergraduate students an awareness and appreciation for how they can make a difference in the world